Mutalenic/Math-magicians/README.md

-## Math magicians: components
+## Math magicians: Events
 In this project I have continued with the development of the Math Magicians app.
-I have added a componetnt to my React Application that will hold the core funtionality of a calculator.
+I have added a logic component that makes the app work.

 !(./src/images/calculator.png)